'After clean water, vaccination is the most effective public health intervention in the world for saving lives and promoting good health.'

 - Your Health Visitor can answer any questions or discuss any worries you have about giving your baby vaccines.

-- You can find out more about the vaccines offered to babies and children at 1 year in the leaflet A Guide to Immunisation for babies up to 13 months of age and A Guide to immunisation at one year of age
+- You can find out more about the vaccines offered to babies and children at 1 year in the leaflets A Guide to Immunisation for babies up to 13 months of age and A Guide to immunisation at one year of age

 3 Year 4 Month Booster Immunisations